-Performance during the year: In order to assure compliance with licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 2,000 regulatory obligations are assigned to around 80 responsible managers.
+Performance during the year: In order to assure compliance with distribution licence and other regulatory obligations, the Company operates a regulatory compliance affirmation process, under which ownership of approximately 2,000 regulatory obligations are assigned to around 80 responsible managers.
 Those responsible managers are required to review compliance with the relevant obligations on a quarterly basis and report on any identified non-compliances or perceived risks which are then addressed by members of the senior management team.
-To minimise the risk of the Company breaching its licence conditions and other statutory requirements (which could lead to financial penalties), the board review the outcomes of each exercise.
+To minimise the risk of the Company breaching its licence conditions and other statutory requirements (which could lead to financial penalties), the board reviews the outcomes of each exercise.
 Each quarterly regulatory compliance affirmation process was completed satisfactorily during the year.

-The Company submitted its annual Data Assurance Report to Ofgem in February 2019, which included risk assessments of the regulatory returns to be submitted in the Regulatory Year ahead (April 2019 - March 2020), together with a report detailing the assurance work actually carried out in the Regulatory Year just ended (April 2018 - March 2019), and the findings of that work.
+The Company submitted its annual Data Assurance Report to Ofgem in February 2020, which included risk assessments of the regulatory returns to be submitted for the Regulatory Year ahead (April 2020 - March 2021), together with a report detailing the assurance work actually carried out in the year ended 29 February 2020 and the findings of that work.